ssharm84/ASPNetCoreMicroservices/README.md

     "CollectionName": "Products"
   },
 32. Create a Data Layer by creating Data folder and then create an Interface ICatalogContext and its definition class CatalogContext.cs class.
 Also create a CatalogContextSeed.cs class
-33. Create a Business Layer in the form of Repositories folder and inject ICatalogContext into ProductRepository class which is implementing IProductRepository
+33. Create a Business Layer in the form of Repositories folder and inject ICatalogContext into ProductRepository class which is implementing IProductRepository.
+    In Startup.cs, add the Interfaces & classes of Data & Repository layers
 34. Develop Presentation Layer/API Layer by Creating CatalogController.
 35. Now the API is ready so we need to update the package by running the following command: Update-Package -ProjectName Catalog.API